ansyblenetwork/aquietlife/_drafts/2021-07-01-defending-robinhood.md

 I would like to consider myself part of that last category.
 I am on the whole, a supporter of Robinhood.
 Here are my thoughts.

-### Concessions and ground rules
+### Democratizing finance

 Lotteries are sleazy; I believe Buffett used the terminology, "a tax on hope."
 I will agree to that, and that a segment of Robinhood has lottery-like elements to it.

-I will also agree that Robinhood, in isolation, has not been transparent about its main revenue source, payment for order flow.
+There is however, one class of arguments that I cannot agree with: That, because Robinhood can be combined with ignorance and misinformation to do harm or self-harm, it should not have been created, or should be shut down.

-There is however, one class of arguments that I cannot agree with: That, because Robinhood can be combined with ignorance and misinformation to do harm, it should never have been created, or should be shut down.
+This perspective requires a paternalistic and pessimistic opinion of humanity that, when adopted, renders this and many other discussions irrelevant.
+It implies that humans are not just frail and stupid, but irreparably so.
+Robinhood observed that the equities market is in its natural state, essentially free and frictionless.

-This perspective requires a paternalistic and pessimistic opinion of humanity that, if true, would render this and many other discussions irrelevant.
 A sort of reverse Pascal's wager requires us to dismiss this point, and to instead adopt the belief that ignorance can be remedied and misinformation demonetized.

 ### Comissions